aws/amazon-freertos/libraries/c_sdk/standard/mqtt/README.md

 | iot_threads_freertos.c | 0.7K | 0.7K |
 | **Total estimate** | **2.4K** | **2.3K** |

-Please note that the implementation for Platform Abstraction may not be exclusively used by this MQTT library for backward compatibility, but may be shared by other libraries.
+Please note that the implementation for Platform Abstraction may not be exclusively used by this MQTT compatibility layer, but may be shared by other libraries.
 However, this Platform Abstraction is not used by any of the [redesigned libraries for LTS](https://www.freertos.org/ltsroadmap.html).

-4. **Linear Containers** : MQTT library for backward compatibility for MQTT V2.x.x APIs depends on Linear Containers.
-However, this implementation is in [c header file](../common/include/iot_linear_containers.h) and the code sizes are already accounted for in the calculated sizes of this library for backward compatibility.
+4. **Linear Containers** : MQTT compatibility layer for MQTT V2.x.x APIs depends on Linear Containers.
+However, this implementation is in [c header file](../common/include/iot_linear_containers.h) and the code sizes are already accounted for in the calculated sizes of this compatibility layer.

-## Tasks created by dependencies of MQTT library for backward compatibility for MQTT V2.x.x APIs
+## Tasks created by dependencies of MQTT compatibility layer for MQTT V2.x.x APIs

-MQTT library for backward compatibility for MQTT V2.x.x APIs depends on Task Pool and Network Interface implementation(Part of Platform Abstraction).
+MQTT compatibility layer for MQTT V2.x.x APIs depends on Task Pool and Network Interface implementation(Part of Platform Abstraction).
 Both Task Pool and Network Interface implementation for FreeRTOS creates additional tasks.
 Task Pool creates `IotTaskPoolInfo.minThreads` number of tasks.
 Network Interface implementation for FreeRTOS creates a task to receive from the network.
-Please note these tasks are required in addition to the main application task needed for the application using MQTT library for backward compatibility.
+Please note these tasks are required in addition to the main application task needed for the application using MQTT compatibility layer.

 **Note** For applications requiring low memory footprint, we recommend using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md), which doesn't have any dependency other than the standard C library, a customer-implemented network transport interface, and *optionally* a user-implemented platform time function.
 In addition to that, there are no tasks created by these dependencies of coreMQTT library.